cryptoparty/handbook/src/chapter_00_introducing_cryptoparty/05_how_to_cryptoparty.md

 This might be the most important part.
 A strength of CryptoParties is that they bring together people of most diverse backgrounds and engage them into learning together and from each other.
 But this also brings its challenges as people might have different ideas of what entails “being excellent to each other”.

-A first step, even before the party officially starts, is to welcome each person or group individually as they arrive and making sure that they don't feel lonely or lost.
+A first step, even before the party officially starts, is to welcome each person or group individually as they arrive and making sure that they do not feel lonely or lost.
 This is especially important when the start is delayed, which happens more often than it probably should, but this applies to the whole party.
 Just make sure everyone is excellent to each other and does things (e.g. having a tea and friendly chat).
 Tearing down walls.

 ### Intro Speech

 In our experience it is helpful to lay out the general “plan” and potential topics in the beginning.

 The intro speech officially opens the CryptoParty.
 Depending on your style it can be a rather down-to-earth or more fiery thing.
-But keep it short (less than 20 minutes) and don't go into the technical details as this is what the individual learning groups are for.
+But keep it short (less than 20 minutes) and do not go into the technical details as this is what the individual learning groups are for.

 If you want you can show a video (for example the [CryptoParty intro video](https://github.com/cryptoparty/video)).